 Biosecurity Advisory Group meetings encourage applications

-Four meetings throughout Canterbury have helped to spread the word about the proposed Biosecurity Advisory Groups and encourage community members to apply to join the groups, before applications close on 26 July 2019.
+Four meetings throughout Canterbury have helped to spread the word about the proposed Biosecurity Advisory Groups and encourage community members to apply to join the groups.

 The four meetings in June – held in Timaru, Tai Tapu, Ashburton and Cheviot – aimed to share proposed plans for the creation of Biosecurity Advisory Groups (formerly Pest Liaison Management Committees), seek input and encourage interested people to apply.

 The meetings were well attended by people reflecting a mix of both production and biodiversity interests.